-Antonio Garza de Yta (Chair)
+Antonio Garza de Yta (President)

 Dr. Antonio Garza de Yta.
 Bachelor of Science in Chemical Engineering from the Instituto Tecnologico y de Estudios Superiores de Monterrey, Campus Monterrey (1997).
 M.Sc.
 (2001) and Ph.D. in Aquaculture (2009) from Auburn University.
 Former Director General for Planning, Programming and Evaluation of the National Commission for Aquaculture and Fisheries in Mexico (CONAPESCA).
 Immediate Past President of the Latin-American and Caribbean Chapter of the World Aquaculture Society (LACC-WAS).
 Director of the International Association of Astacology (IAA).
 Director of the World Aquaculture Society.

 During the last couple of decades Dr. Garza worked hands-on with farmers and was actively involved in turnkey projects and training in aquaculture in Mexico and Latin America.
 He has given lectures on Crustacean Aquaculture, Water Quality Management and Aquaculture Development and performed training around the world.
 Dr. Garza has worked as a private consultant for aquaculture projects in Mexico, Guatemala, Nicaragua, Panama, Chile, Argentina, Ghana, Lebanon, and Australia.
 He has been involved in several diagnoses and strategic planning programs and has cooperated actively with the FAO since 2007.
 As well, he has participated as speaker in most of the important events of aquaculture worldwide (WAS, IAA, FAO among others).
 Dr. Garza has published and served as reviewer of articles in scientific journals and magazines in the Americas and Asia and recently published a book chapter on Crayfish Aquaculture.